SchwarzIT/onyx/apps/docs/src/development/breakpoints.md

 For further information, please see the [design documentation](/basics/breakpoints-grid#breakpoints).

-The follow breakpoints are supported:
+The following breakpoints are supported:

 <<< @/../../../packages/sit-onyx/src/styles/breakpoints.scss#breakpoints